NobleOsinachi/EmployeeWebAPI/README.md

 ## Usage

-The EmployeedWeb API provides the following endpoints:
+The Employee-Web API provides the following endpoints:

 - `GET /api/employees`: Get a list of all employees.
 - `GET /api/employees/{id}`: Get a specific employee by ID.